arty-arty/zkMatch/readme.md

 ## Mini-conclusion

 The alogtihm is simple and explainable.
 Any developer knows Diffie-Hellman key exchange.

-Hopefully, this year we will.
+Verified gaming.
+And.
 A summer free of bots.
 Forever 🌞.

 # End of updated section